perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 1 - Introduction to Windows Server 2016.md

 > - Access Control and Authentication

 ### Isolation and Resiliency
-- **Features included in Microsoft's isolation and resiliency area:**
+#### Features
 - Split a computer system into smaller pieces and ensure that each piece is separated from the other ones
 	- This is so that if it gets compromised or malfunctions, it cannot affect other entities in the system
 - **Implementations:**
 	- Firewalls
 	- Object Level Access Control
 	- etc.
-	- Automatically blocks unsolicited downloads and unwanted
+- Automatically blocks unsolicited downloads and unwanted pop-ups from websites by Internet Explorer
+- Inclusion of better file attachment handling in Outlook Express and Windows Messenger
+- Compilation of core Windows components with the most recent version of compiler technology
+- <u>Introduction of Exchange Edge Services:</u>
+	- **Designed for:**
+		- Email protection
+		- Enhanced security
+		- Management of junk emails for Exchange customers
+- Integrated set of protection technologies  **(Microsoft Defender Antivirus**